 At the Foot and Ankle Center of Arizona, we offer treatment options to help with injuries to your ligaments and tendons.

-One of our most recommended treatments is PRP.
+One of our most recommended non-surgical procedures is PRP.
 This treatment is especially beneficial for those who suffer from tendinopathy, which is inflammation to the tendons and ligaments.
 When they are damaged, they do not heal well and will need an effective treatment option.

 Platelet-rich plasma, also known as PRP, is plasma that has a high concentration of platelets and large amounts of proteins.
 These can help accelerate new tissue growth to repair damage and help with chronic pain.